-Apart from the M.A. programme in the cafeteria mode which can lead to any of the other five M.A. programmes, the University also offers some specialized M.A programmes in the following areas:
+Apart from the M.A. programme in the cafeteria mode which can lead to any of the five M.A. programmes, the University also offers some specialized M.A. programmes in the following areas:

 - 1. M.A.
 Journalism and Mass Communication

-- 2. M.A.
-Computational Linguistics
+- 2. M.A.ComputationalLinguistics

 - 3. M.A.
 Linguistics

 - 4. M.A.
 English Literature

 - 5. M.A.
 Comparative Literature

 - 6. M.A.
 Literatures in English

 - 7. M.A.
 English Language Teaching

-For admission to these programmes, one needs to take a separate entrance test in each of these areas.
 The course content in these programmes is more defined and specialized in nature than the ones offered through the cafeteria system.

-M.A.
-Journalism and Mass Communication
+M. A. Journalism and Mass Communication (M.A.
+JMC)